Augusta commission does not talk ambulance contract - NewsBreak

 Augusta commission does not talk ambulance contract

-In the proposed deal Gold Cross is requesting a one point six million dollar new subsidy from the city.
+In the proposed deal, Gold Cross is requesting a $1.6 million new subsidy from the city.

-But the city wants Gold Cross to purchase and equip five new emergency vehicles.
+But the city wants Gold Cross to purchase and equip five new emergency vehicles, and that will be costly.ALSO ON WJBF: Former Augusta State University President William Bloodworth dies

-Mason says though a draft contract is now completed his says the work is just beginning to finalize a deal.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Mason says though a draft contract is now completed, he says the work is just beginning to finalize a deal.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WJBF.